My homepage is here

 peoples and nations.

-on investigating how narrative aspects of the material can tell something about
+My main metodolocical strategy is to analyse how narrative aspects of the material can tell something about

 how cultural meanings connected to the chosen themes have been constituted